jamesmosier/TrailFinder/README.md

 Copyright & Licensing
 ---------------------
-Original work Copyright (c) 2013 [James D. Mosier] Please read the LICENSE.txt for all copyright and licensing information.
+Original work Copyright (c) 2013 James D. Mosier Please read the LICENSE.txt for all copyright and licensing information.

-Simply put, these are my ideas that I have put together and I'm more than happy to involve anyone in the project to make it a better app!
-Just contact me if you have any questions or would like to work on it.